MaximumOctopus/LEDMatrixStudio/Source/readme.txt

 FOR THE FORSEEABLE FUTURE:

 If it's in this folder then it compiles and will be mostly functional, but use at your own risk.
-It's not finished and there are major bugs just waiting to be found.
+It's not finished and there maybe bugs just waiting to be found.

 For rewrite progress and other cool stuff (maybe even cat pictures), follow my new blog:

   https://maximumoctopus.hashnode.dev/

+You will have to copy the LEDMatrixStudio folder structure to your build environment, otherwise some parts (like language selection) won't work.

-Paul, November 25th 2023
+Paul, December 16th 2023